bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 - Meditation.
 - Hobby.

-Books, books and books.
+- Books, books and books.
-Courses - coding/professional.
+- Courses - coding/professional.
-Chess - proper study.
+- Chess - proper study.
-More time in nature - Claire wants to be outside more.
+- More time in nature - Claire wants to be outside more.
-Jackory, stove and bits!!!
+- Jackory, stove and bits!!!
-See the milky way.
+- See the milky way.
-More adventures!
+- More adventures - including IVF!!!!!
+- Maybe the last year for IVF, depending on how we mentally hold up.
+That's a next Jan question - we don't know how the year will pan out (let's be as positive as we can be!).
+- Go to a book store.
+- Figure out what is happening with Frog & Pencil.
+- Spanish!!!

 > It's a funny time to be alive (Lewis Grint 2023)